matloff/omsi/README.md

 Add your function to that table as follows:
 'nameOfMyFunctionUNIQUE': MyCLassWhichIImported.nameOfMyFunction,

-it is important that the first sting (in my example: "nameOfMyFunctionUNIQUE") is indeed unique.
-I would try to keep it as close to the actual name of the function, but still different from the other functions in the table.
+it is important that the first string (in my example: "nameOfMyFunctionUNIQUE") is indeed unique.
+I would try to keep it as close to the actual name of the function as possible, but still different from the other functions in the table.

 As of right now, any functions you add to the function table will be called without passing in any parameters.
 In my example, at some point the program would call:
 MyCLassWhichIImported.nameOfMyFunction()

-This should match your actual function, so please do not make them accept parameters (I will change this soon!) .
+This should match your actual function, so please do not make them accept parameters.

 Running:

 Before running any client scripts, run Server.py .
-It sets up a server and it listens to the Clients.
+It sets up a server and listens to the Clients.

 If you added both the import and the functions to the function table, the Server Side is all set.
 Now just go ahead and call your function from the Client like so:
 Client.callFunctionOnServer("nameOfMyFunctionUNIQUE")

-(make sure your client side is correctly set up ofc, please refer to the Client section)
+(make sure your client side is correctly set up, please refer to the Client section should you encounter any difficulties)